apache/sling-site/README.md

 This allows	you to experiment with your changes before eventually publishing them.

+To also activate the site search feature, use

+    mvn clean package -Ppagefind,run-site

 ## How to publish the website

 The publishing process consists out of 2 steps: